Long Mynd: Iron Age

+Bodbury Ring is an Iron Age hillfort atop Bodbury Hill at 380 m, overlooking Carding Mill Valley.
+Another hillfort sits on the nearby summit of Caer Caradoc.
+Bodbury Ring is now looked after by the National Trust.
+There is very little other human activity recorded from this period on the Long Mynd.

 18th century

 During the 18th century, Church Stretton began to grow in the wide valley between the Long Mynd and Caer Caradoc, as a market town, and later a spa.
 Historically the town was known for its textiles, specifically in Cardingmill Valley.
 Carding Mill was built in the 18th century, and named after a stage in making cloth, the three stages being carding, spinning and weaving.
 Carding would have been done by children, and involved using a hand-card that removed and untangled short fibres from the mass of raw material.
 The cards were wooden blocks with handles and covered in metal spikes, which were angled, (to make it easier to untangle) and set in leather.
 When untangled, the material would be spun, and then weaved into the final product.
-The mill is still in the valley today, but has been converted into luxury apartments.
-The Long Mynd Hotel in Church Stretton was built in 1900, originally as the Hydro, at a time when the town was popular as a spa.
+The mill was irreparably damaged in a flood around the turn of 20th century.
+The factory that served the mill is still in the valley today, and after being turned into a hotel for many years has now been converted into luxury apartments.

 20th century

+The Long Mynd Hotel in Church Stretton was built in 1901, originally as the Hydro, at a time when the town was popular as a spa.

 A large area of the Long Mynd (almost all its upland area) was bought by the National Trust in 1965, and was designated an AONB as part of the Shropshire Hills in 1958.